-- Place your saw on the ground make sure you have a firm footing check that chain is not touching any objects or the ground bystanders must be well clear of general work area of the saw - - Hold the saw firmly on the ground with your left hand on the front handle - your left thumb should be under the handle - - put your right foot into the rear handle and press down.
+- Place your saw on the ground make sure you have a firm footing check that chain is not touching any object or the ground bystanders must be well clear of general work area of the saw - - Hold the saw firmly on the ground with your left hand on the front handle your thumb should be under the handle - - put your right foot into the rear handle and press down.

-- Alternative method of starting: - Hold the rear handle tightly between your legs, just above the knees - - grip the front handle firmly with your left hand your thumb should be under the handle -
+Alternative method of starting:

+- Hold the rear handle tightly between your legs, just above the knees. - Grip the front handle firmly with your left hand your thumb should be under the handle.
-Pull the starter grip slowly with your right hand until you feel it engage - then give the grip a brisk strong pull and push down the front handle at the same time - do not pull out starter rope more than 70 cm (about 28 in) - it might otherwise break.

-Do not let the starter grip snap back - guide it slowly into the housing so that the starter rope can rewind properly.
+Pull the starter grip slowly with your right hand until you feel it engage then give the grip a brisk strong pull and push down the front handle at the same time do not pull out starter rope more than 70 cm (about 28 in) it might otherwise break.
+Do not let the starter grip snap back guide it slowly into the housing so that the starter rope can rewind properly.
 If engine is new, pull starter grip several times to prime the fuel line.

 When engine begins to fire:

-Move Master Control lever (3) to ]\(\)

-and continue cranking as soon as engine runs,

-immediately blip the throttle

-trigger (4) the Master Control lever (3) will

-move

-to "Run" position (5) I

-and the engine settles down

-to idling speed.
+- Press the button of the decompression valve - - Move Master Control lever (3) to )\( and continue cranking as soon as engine runs, immediately blip the throttle trigger interlock (4) and throttle trigger the Master Control lever (3) will move to "Run" position (5) I and the engine settles down to idling speed.

-As the chain brake is still engaged, the engine must be returned to idling speed immediately to avoid damage to the engine and chain drive (clutch, chain brake).
+As the chain brake is still engaged, the engine must be returned to idling speed immediately or the clutch might otherwise be damaged.

-- Pull the hand guard back toward the front handle: the chain brake is now disengaged - \(\sqrt{\infty}\) your saw is ready for operation.
+- Pull the hand guard back toward the front handle: The chain brake is now disengaged - Co your saw is ready for operation.

 - Observe safety precautions.

 - Always check operation of chain lubrication before starting work.

 Shut down engine:

-- Move Master Control lever to "Stop"
+- Move Master Control lever to "Stop" e